fiaas/fiaas.github.io/index.md

 [k8s](https://k8s.readthedocs.org/en/latest/) is a python client library for the Kubernetes api developed by the maintainers of FIAAS.

+## Contributing

+We are happy to accept pull requests that fix bugs or introduce new features!

+Before contributing it might be useful to take a look at the [governance model](https://github.com/fiaas/governance/blob/master/governance_model.md) to get an understanding of how this project is managed.
+You should also review the [Code of Conduct](https://github.com/fiaas/governance/blob/master/code_of_conduct.md) which all participants in FIAAS projects are expected to adhere to.

+If you have found a bug or or want to propose a new feature, please submit a Github issue on the appropriate repository.
+If you are unsure which repo is appropriate, [fiaas-deploy-daemon](https://github.com/fiaas/fiaas-deploy-daemon) might be the best choice.

+If you want to contribute code, we are also happy to take pull requests, but for  non-trivial patches we recommend creating a Github issue first to make it easier to discuss the proposed changes.

+Each repository will also have a README and/or CONTRIBUTING file that will also contain useful information for potential contributors.

 ## Presentations

 Here are a few presentations featuring FIAAS